 A: You are a stockholder of record, or a "registered holder", if your shares are registered in your own name through our transfer agent.
+If you have a stock certificate, you are also a stockholder of record.
 You are a beneficial owner of our stock in street name if you hold your shares through a broker, bank or other third-party institution (in this situation, the banks, brokers, etc. are the stockholders of record).
-The vast majority of our stockholders are represented on our share register in the name of a bank, broker or other third-party institution and not in their own name.
-If you have elected to hold your shares in certificate form, your name will appear directly on our register as a stockholder of record.
+The vast majority of our stockholders hold their shares in street name.